 Heatstroke & Dehydration

-Signs of heatstroke – If your pet is facing hetstrokes, you will find it panting heavily, drooling more than usual, acting lethargic, vomiting, or collapsing, it’s time to act — these are red flags for heatstroke.
+Signs of heatstroke – If your pet is facing heatstroke, you will find it panting heavily, drooling more than usual, acting lethargic, vomiting, or collapsing.
+It’s time to act — these are red flags for heatstroke.
+According to the AVMA, there are a few specific heat related care guidelines that you can follow.

 Heatstroke can be a huge concern for flat-faced breeds like pugs, seniors, and puppies.